marcinjak9/italian-flavours-gatsby/src/options/headerAndFooter.md

 footerContacts:
   emailAddress: info@italianflavors.it
   phoneNumber: ''
-creditsText: ❤ Travel.
+creditsText: '❤ Travel.
 As much as you can.
 As far as you can.
-As long as you can.
+As long as you can.❤ '
 copyrightText: >-
   © 2018 - Italian Flavours is a trademark of Sardinia Flavour srl - P.IVA:
   01091230951 – R.E.A: 129805